NBISweden/gorc-im-example-repo/README.md

 The content of the `data/json` folder is copied to the output `model repository`.
 It is structured as a good example of a `model repository` could be without including a `root.json` file since the `root.json` is expected to be created using `converter/create_repo.py`.

 A detailed specification of what a `model repository` consists of can be found in the documentation for [RDA GORC IM Visualization Tool](https://github.com/NBISweden/rda-gorc-im).

+## Acknowledgments

+This project is a part of [RDA GORC IM Visualization Tool](https://github.com/NBISweden/rda-gorc-im) and has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No 101094406